 The above expectation and fit function can be used when fitting to covariance matrices.
 A model for the predicted means is optional.
 However, when fitting to raw data, an expectation has to be used that specifies both a model for the means and for the covariance matrices, paired with the appropriate fit function.
 In the case of raw data, the mxFitFunctionML() function uses full-information maximum likelihood to provide maximum likelihood estimates of free parameters in the algebra defined by the covariance and means arguments.
 The covariance argument takes an MxMatrix or MxAlgebra object, which defines the expected covariance of an associated MxData object.
-Similarly, the means argument takes an MxMatrix or MxAlgebra object to define the expected means of an associated MxData object.
+Similarly, the means argument takes an MxMatrix or MxAlgebra object.
 The dimnames arguments takes an optional character vector.
 This vector is assigned to be the dimnames of the means vector, and the row and columns dimnames of the covariance matrix.